WICG/html-in-canvas/security-privacy-questionnaire.md

      personally-identifiable information (PII), or information derived from them?

-     Since the feature renders pixels from DOM elements into 3D contexts, those pixels can now be accessed by script.
-This requires ensuring that no PII is present in those pixels, for example different styles for visited links, spell check etc. The algorithm for painting an element into a texture will be hardened to ensure no such data is leaked.
+     Since the feature renders pixels from DOM elements into canvas, those pixels can now be accessed by script.
+This requires ensuring that no PII is present in those pixels, for example different styles for visited links, spell check etc. Disabling painting of this information also prevents revealing invalidation information via the repaint callback (the `fireOnEveryPaint` option added to ResizeObserver).
+See [privacy-preserving-painting](https://github.com/WICG/html-in-canvas/tree/main?tab=readme-ov-file#privacy-preserving-painting) for additional details.

-     TODO(schenney) This needs expansion.

 04. How do the features in your specification deal with sensitive information?